it's miles the calculation of the combined extent occupied via undertaking wires, grounding wires, and other components in an electrical software box.

 \(\ V_{total} =\ V_w+V_c+V_s+V_d+V_g\)

-If the largest conductor is equal to the largest grounding wire size then find the total volume allowance and multiply it by the free space required for the largest conductor.
+If the most important conductor is identical to the most important grounding cord size then discover the entire extent allowance and multiply it by the loose space required for the most important conductor.

 \(\ A_{total} =\ A_w+A_c+A_s+A_d+A_g\)